 DOGUE was originally conceived in 1998 by Simone Kingston – inspired by her fash-hound Gulliver – she identified a major gap in the Australian market for unique and stylish ways to accessorise Gulliver and his pals, and opened Australia’s first ever dog boutique in Woollahra, Sydney.

-Today we have nine boutiques in ACT, NSW and VIC, an online store, and our own DOGUE collection of pet accessories.
+Today we have ten boutiques in ACT, NSW, QLD and VIC, an online store, and our own DOGUE collection of pet accessories.
 Also we have the DOGUE Country Retreat – our boutique hotel for dogs in the Southern Highlands.
 Each DOGUE Boutique & Spa specialises in offering unique and stylish products, and high quality and personalised grooming and day care services in an intimate environment.

 When and why did you decide to go down the franchise route?

 DOGUE started franchising July 2014.
 Franchising is only one way to build the footprint of the business and we certainly are looking at more company owned stores.
 The networking benefits of multiple outlets and a larger network is clear in terms of enhancing buying power and broadening intelligence.
 Franchising is a great way to achieve this growth.

 While franchising is not as capital intensive as rolling out our own stores, this was not the over-riding reason for pursuing a franchise model….we wanted to bring more passionate owners into the business who cared as much about the brand and customer service as we do.
 We know being passionate about the brand and being active members of the local community are key drivers of success for our franchisees.
 Our customers must trust us with their special four-legged companions, and we really believe that the best person to deliver outstanding customer service is the actual owner of the DOGUE Boutique & Spa.

 What have been the company’s biggest achievements/successes to date so far?